-Keegan Leyrer is in his third season with the Cardinals scouting department as an area scout after joining the team in May, 2019.
+Keegan Leyrer is in his seventh season in the NFL and fourth season with the Cardinals scouting department as an area scout after joining the team in May, 2019.
 His primary area of responsibility with the Cardinals is scouting the Western region of the country.

-He joined the Cardinals from Cleveland where he spent three seasons in the Browns scouting department, including one season
+He joined the Cardinals from Cleveland where he spent three

-(2017) as a college scouting assistant and two seasons as a scouting assistant (2015-16).
+seasons in the Browns scouting department, including one season (2017) as a college scouting assistant and two seasons as a scouting assistant (2015-16).

 Leyrer graduated from the University of Tennessee with a bachelor's degree in Business Marketing in 2015.
-While working on his degree, he served as a student recruiting assistant with the football team at Tennessee.
+While working on his degree, he served as a student recruiting assistant with the football team.